sarahkaspar/sarahkaspar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Biological Data Scientist and Statistics Trainer
+subtitle: Biological Data Scientist, Consultant and Trainer

 profile:
   align: right